seanbaxter/circle/new-circle/README.md

 Circle implements the lifting lambda using N3617's _[]id-expression_ syntax.
 If the _id-expression_ names a non-member function, overload set or _using-declaration_, a new type is minted which can be passed by value and invoked.

+[Passing overload sets to functions](https://blog.tartanllama.xyz/passing-overload-sets/) documents the challenges of implementing lifting in Standard C++.
+A [LIFT macro](https://blog.tartanllama.xyz/passing-overload-sets/#lambdas-and-lift) is the best one can do.
+The demand for this capability is compelling.
+Circle makes it a first-class language feature.

 [**lifting1.cxx**](lifting1.cxx) - [(Compiler Explorer)](https://godbolt.org/z/xqc58M7Tv)
 ```cpp
 #include <vector>